Top 5 DSLR for beginners

 The best part about the Canon 1300D is that it has the WIFI and NFC Connectivity options. so, you will be able to connect your smartphone through NFC sharing mode by tapping it on the NFC logo of the camera.

 You will have to install Canon Camera Connect in your phone to perform this connectivity feature.

 The ISO ranges from 100 to 6400 and you can also click burst shots with the help of it.

 It can capture images in both RAW and JPEG formats.

-Sadly, there is no option for 4K as it is a DSLR which targets budget audience.
+Sadly, there is no option for 4K as it is a DSLR for beginners which targets budget audience.